-The program is open to students in all fields of study except those that require clinical activities and hands-on contact with patients.
+This program is open to students in all fields of study, expect those that require clinical activities and hands-on contact with patients.

-Candidates who have been accepted to the Fulbright Outreach Program can choose between two placement tracks.
+Candidates who have been accepted to the Fulbright Master's Degree Fellowship Program can choose between two placement tracks.